Hornetlabs/synchdb-docs/docs/en/architecture/components.md

 11. Executor API

 ### 1) Event Fetcher
-The Event Fetcher is primarily responsible for fetching a batch of JSON change events from embedded Debezium Runner running inside Java Virtual Machine (JVM).
+The Event Fetcher is primarily responsible for fetching a batch of JSON change events from embedded Debezium Runner running inside JVM.
 This is done via Java Native Interface (JNI) library by periodically calling a JAVA method that returns a JAVA `List` of `String`, which represents each change request in JSON.
 This `List` represents a `Batch` of JSON change events.
 JNI library is invoked again to iterate over this `List`, cast the contents from JAVA `String` to C string and send it to `4) JSON Parser` for further processing.
 The frequency of fetch is configurable via [`synchdb.naptime`](https://docs.synchdb.com/user-guide/configuration/), and the maximum size of the batch can be configured via [`synchdb.dbz_batch_size`](https://docs.synchdb.com/user-guide/configuration/).

 When a batch is completed, meaning all the change events inside have been processed, it will invoke `markBatchComplete()` JAVA method via JNI to indicate that this batch has been completed successfully.
 This would cause the Debezium Runner to commit and advance the offset.
 More about batch management can he found [here](https://docs.synchdb.com/architecture/batch_change_handling/).